February Updates

 Revamped News Frontend

-The news section has been rebuilt from the ground up - think of it as scrapping a faulty X-301 for a X-302.
-We recovered content from five older Alpha-Fox systems, sifting through legacy databases and files, and standardized everything in Markdown.
+The news section has been rebuilt from the ground up - think of it as scrapping a faulty X-301 for an X-302.

-We've also introduced official Atom and RSS feeds to make sure you never miss an update.
-Check out our subscription guide for details on how to follow our news in your favorite reader.
+We've also introduced official Atom and RSS feeds to ensure you never miss an update.

 -